 Where we stayed

 We don’t usually stay at big resorts.
 We much prefer renting from locals away from tourist hubs.
-We love to immerse ourselves in local culture and see what life feels like for the people who live there.
+In fact, we love to immerse ourselves in local culture and see what life feels like for the people who live there.
 So we rented a lovely house for a lot less than a hotel room would cost us.
-The house was big enough to sleep six people and it had a garden and a pool.
+The house was actually big enough to sleep six people and it had a garden and a pool.
 It was located in a sleepy village on an orchard complete with a chicken coop and a puppy.